What Does Hyaluronic Acid Do to Your Eye?

 Hyaluronic acid is the main lubricant and a very important component of the jelly-like substance within the eye.
 Due to its natural uses in maintaining proper eye functionality, HA is being used to improve eye surgery outcomes.

 The eyes contain even more hyaluronic acid than your joints, which signifies that the compound has a heavy role to play in their normal functioning.
-Experts have researched the effects of using a variety of chemicals during eye surgeries to prevent side-effects or make the surgery go smoother.
+Experts have researched the effects of using a variety of chemicals during eye surgeries to prevent side effects or make the surgery go smoother.
 One of the many compounds used to achieve this is hyaluronic acid – although HA, in particular, is completely safe, non-toxic, and natural.
 Hyaluronic acid is used in many procedures including cataract surgery, vitreous detachment, and corneal transplantation.

 Hyaluronic acid is being used in cataract surgery to cushion the negative impacts on what is known as corneal epithelial cells – a layer of cells lining the inner cornea.
 Before hyaluronic acid was administered during these surgeries, the cornea’s epithelial cell count would drop an astonishing 45% post-surgery.
 After a scientist found that HA worked wonders on rabbit test subjects, the chemical was put on trial in South Africa.
 The results were absolutely remarkable, with only a 9% cell loss compared to the prior 45% cell loss without HA.
 After these results were confirmed, cataract surgery techniques and devices were immensely improved.
-Radical surgeries were undertaken and completed without the destructive side-effects which would occur without hyaluronic acid.
+Radical surgeries were undertaken and completed without the destructive side effects which would occur without hyaluronic acid.

-Not only does HA do a lot to actively aid in the process of many eye surgeries, but it also serves as a passive component which merely sustains intra-ocular conditions.
+Not only does HA do a lot to actively aid in the process of many eye surgeries, but it also serves as a passive component that merely sustains intra-ocular conditions.
 Either way, HA has allowed scientists to bring the field of eye surgery to the next level by offering safe, useful, and tested benefits.
 It has given professionals a lot of room to experiment due to its wide-ranging benefits with respect to the eyes.